Does your pet need an emergency vet?

 Don’t worry.
 The answer is as easy as 1, 2, 3!

-- If your pet is having seizures, difficulty breathing or is losing consciousness, get to the nearest specialty emergency service immediately.
+- If your pet is having seizures, difficulty breathing or is losing consciousness, get to the nearest veterinary emergency service immediately.
 Call on your way if you can.
-We recommend Hope Veterinary Specialists.
+After hours, we recommend Hope Veterinary Specialists.

 - Gather and take with you any evidence of exposure to a toxin or poison–wrappers, bags, labels, pill bottles, etc. Samples of vomit or stool are also helpful.